Category: Oral Health Promotion

 “It’s fun to see how excited the children get when they have the opportunity to see a dentist,” says Celeste.
 “They run to tell their classmates about the experience and before you know it the whole class is excited.”

 And who wouldn’t enjoy a visit from Seymour Smiles?
 Seymour, a human sized crawfish who is passionate about oral health, often accompanies Celeste and her team when they’re visiting a school.
 Together, they share tips on eating healthy, proper teeth brushing and ways in which to ensure a happy and healthy smile.

 Improving our residents’ oral health is one way to move the health of the state forward.
 Get your dental clinic or school involved in Louisiana Seals Smiles.
-Contact Well-Ahead Louisiana and visit our website for more information.
+Contact Well-Ahead Louisiana and visit our Louisiana Seals Smiles webpage for more information.